Ode to Toro

 And with that, my favorite outdoor assistant was gone.

 I bonded with Toro during the nesting phase of my first pregnancy.
-It was a rock-solid bond that only grew deeper with my second pregnancy and even deeper with my third.
+It was a rock-solid bond that grew deeper with my second pregnancy and even deeper with my third.
 Growing a baby is no swift process, so the immediate satisfaction of clearing a leaf-strewn porch, driveway or deck brought me immense, clean, happy happy, joy joy.

-Shockingly, I have a couple friends who claim there should be a noise ordinance against the peaceful hum of a leaf blower.
+It’s a shocking truth, but I have a couple friends who claim there should be a noise ordinance against the peaceful hum of a leaf blower.
 I still love them, despite their blasphemy.
 To me, it’s a lovely sound of progress and productivity.

-I was knocking out a radio script on the back porch, about to pick Emma up from preschool, when I spied the creepiest of all creepies, right there in front of her playhouse.
+As a freelance advertising copywriter, I was knocking out a radio script on the back porch, about to pick Emma up from preschool, when I spied the creepiest of all creepies, right there in front of her playhouse.
 Now don’t go all reptile rights on me, I know they do some good things, like eat yucky vermin in their quest to overcome the whole Biblical satan snafu.
 But still, they were cursed to be our enemy, so my enemy it was.

 The Sunday Miracles